One for Sorrow Two for Joy

 One for Sorrow - oil on canvas - 51 x 80 cm - 2016

+'One for Sorrow' is a painting of Rathbone Point on Nightingale Estate Point as seen from my flat.
 I have often considered painting the view from the back windows of my flat.
-For a long time I thought this view was too mundane to make a picture from asides from that the architectural details are very complicated.
-Despite these reservations early last year I began work on this picture and then another painting called ‘Two for Joy’ which is also painted from life.
+For a long time I thought this view was too mundane to make pictures from asides from that the architectural details are very complicated.
+Despite these reservations early last year I began work on this picture and then another painting called ‘Two for Joy’ which is also painted entirely from life.

 The view consists of a plane tree with some street buildings and the distant tower of Rathbone Point on the Nightingale Estate.
 The plane tree is quite amazing, it must be at least a hundred years old and it’s gone feral set as it is in an out of the way place its branches have never been trimmed, asides from that it much taller than the four-storey block of flats where I live.
 As I worked on the painting I couldn’t help but become aware of the activities of the local wild life.
-Squirrels run up and down the twisty boughs of the old plane tree and use them as a springboard to gain access to the roof.
-The occasional cat patrols the wall below and sometimes a fox will be seen slinking towards the rubbish bins.
+Squirrels run up and down the twisty boughs of the old plane tree and use them as a springboard to gain access to the roofs nearby.
+The occasional cat patrols the wall below and sometimes a fox can be seen slinking towards the rubbish bins.
 But mostly it’s the birds, there are pigeons, seagulls, magpies, crows, sparrows, blackbirds, the occasional finch and a pair of yellow tits which are my favourites.

 As this is a looking down painting the eye level is very high and as usual I’ve included more space than I can see without moving my head up and down.
 This makes for an interesting composition with the trunk of the plane tree outside of the picture and a long drop from the top of the distant tower to the overgrown gardens below.
 The rather drab buildings are framed by a pattern of branches and shadows that seem to want to burst out of the picture.
 And just to exaggerate the space further I’ve painted in a magpie hovering just outside the picture plane.